secretflow/spu/docs/development/runtime.rst

 Hybrid
 ~~~~~~

-This is the most general form, some data provider participate in the secure computation while others do not.
+This is the most general form, some data providers participate in the secure computation while others do not.

 .. image:: ../imgs/device/hybrid.svg

 .. note::
-  the **private semantic** and **zero share data infeed** also applies for data providers that participate in the computation.
+  the **private semantic** and **zero share data infeed** also apply to data providers that participate in the computation.